rebuschain/rebus.docs/index.md

 ### **Why Rebus?**

-Rebus as a **sovereign public blockchain** in the Cosmos ecosystem, aims to provide an environment for the deployment of interoperable smart contracts.
+Rebus as a **sovereign public blockchain** in the Cosmos ecosystem, aiming to provide an environment for the deployment of interoperable smart contracts.
 The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch smart contracts using standard framworks.

 ### **Inter Blockchain Communication (IBC) and Interchain Account (ICA)**

-At the heart of Cosmos ecosystem is the Inter Blockchain Communication Protocol (IBC) and then the Interchain Account (ICA), which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC/ICA.
+At the heart of the Cosmos ecosystem is the Inter Blockchain Communication Protocol (IBC) and then the Interchain Account (ICA), which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC/ICA.
 This enables Rebus smart contracts and Rebus Vaults to interoperate with all IBC enabled networks.

 ### **Cosmos SDK**